Wilmer Flores Preview, Player Props: Giants vs. Dodgers

 - Flores is batting .284 with 22 doubles, 23 home runs and 41 walks.

-- Flores has driven in a run in 39 games this year (31.2%), including 14 games with more than one RBI (11.2%).
+- Flores has an RBI in 40 of 126 games this year, with multiple RBI in 14 of them.
 He has also driven in three or more of his team's runs in three contests.

-- He has scored in 46 games this year (36.8%), including multiple runs in four games.
+- He has scored in 36.5% of his games this year, with two or more runs scored in 3.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.